John Lindley: Middle years

 He was held in high regard by other botanists and was honoured by naming more than 200 species with the epithets "lindleyi", "lindleyana", "lindleyanum", "lindleyanus", "lindleya" and "lindleyoides".

 Later years

 In 1861, Lindley took charge of organising the exhibits from the British colonies for the International Exhibition at South Kensington.
 This was exhausting work and seems to have taken a toll on his health.
 His memory also began deteriorating.
 He resigned his university professorship that year and his position as Secretary to the Royal Horticultural Society two years later.

 In 1863, he travelled to Vichy, a spa in the center of France, but his health continued to decline.
 He died at his home at Acton Green, near London, aged 66.
-He was survived by his wife, two daughters including Sarah Lindley Crease and a son.
+He was survived by his wife, two daughters including Barbara (1830–1927; later Barbara Thompson), who assisted in the illustration of some of his later works, and Sarah Lindley Crease and a son.
 The daughters were accomplished artists themselves and the son, Nathaniel, became a distinguished lawyer, the Master of the Rolls and a life peer.